MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 > [!NOTE]
 > PowerShell supports multiple runspaces per process.
 Each runspace has its own
 > _current directory_.
-This is not the same as the current directory of the
+This isn't the same as the current directory of the
 > process: `[System.Environment]::CurrentDirectory`.

 ### $Sender